The Essential Guide to Understanding and Using the Business Model Canvas (with Templates)

 Your company may either focus on minimizing costs or providing maximum value in the selected price range.

-At the heart of your business model rests the value proposition canvas.
+At the heart of your business model rests the value proposition.
 It represents the product or service you want to deliver to your customers that creates value for them or solves one of their problems.

 It can be either quantitative (better price and speed of service) or qualitative (new customer experience or superior design).